luizvnegrini/financial-situation-track/README.md

 - Calculate financial situation

 ## Possible new features
-- SignIn to recover the user data
+- Authentication to recover the data and improve security
 - Persist data and update
 - Persist monthly costs and build a dashboard with a graphic to show results
 - Collect feedback using packages like Intercom